aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

       PMSI Tunnel: Ingress Replication, MPLS Label: 10100, Leaf Information Required: false, Tunnel ID: 192.168.100.4
 ```

 Do you see it yet?
-No?

 We should also see some type-2 macip routes since all my hosts are up and running: